shmup/lazyjournal/README.md

 - View all system and user units logs via `journalctl` (tool for reading logs using `journald` from [systemd](https://github.com/systemd/systemd)).
 - List of all system boots for kernel log output.
-- File system logs (for example, for Apache or Nginx), as well as syslog, dmesg (kernel) and user authentication (`wtmp` and `btmp`) sorted by modification date.
+- File system logs from `/var/log` (for example, for Apache or Nginx), as well as syslog, dmesg (kernel) and user authentication (`wtmp` and `btmp`) sorted by modification date.
 - View all log files in the home directories of users and root.
 - Reading archived logs in `gz` format.
 - Podman, Docker containers and Swarm services logs.
-- Displays the currently selected log and filters output in real-time.
+- Displays the currently selected log (when loading a log, a delimiter with loading time is displayed) and filters output in real-time.

 Supports 3 filtering modes: